harouny/NLog.Extensions.AzureTableStorage/README.md

-NLog.Extensions.AzureTableStorage
+NLog Extensions Azure Table Storage
 =================================

 Azure Table Storage Target for NLog

-For more info about what is a Target and how to use it: https://github.com/nlog/NLog/wiki/How%20to%20write%20a%20Target
+For more info about NLog targets and how to use it: https://github.com/nlog/NLog/wiki/How%20to%20write%20a%20Target